BPSB/combine-p-values-discrete/docs/index.rst

 Combine discrete *p* values (in Python)
 =======================================

-This module provides a toolbox for applying `Fisher’s method`_ to combine *p* values of rank tests and other tests with a discrete null distribution.
+This module provides a toolbox for combining *p* values of rank tests and other tests with a discrete null distribution.

 When do you need this?
 ----------------------